herbstephens/Universal-Human-TIME-Protocol/README.md

 ## Features
 - **Automated Marriage Proposal and Acceptance** Turning getting married into a few clicks.
-- **Joint Treasury Management** Easing the process of managing money in a joint account.
+- **Joint Treasury Management** Easing the process of earning and managing money in a joint account.
 - **Smart Marriage Registry** Offchain registry of married World IDs, useful to dating apps eliminating 'false-singles'.
 - **Instant Divorce** Simplifying and reducing costs of the divorcing process.
 And eliminating lawyers!